unimarkup/specification/README.md

 # Language Overview

-Below is only a short overview of the unimarkup language, the full reference manual can be found in the [Unimarkup language reference manual](Unimarkup_Language_ReferenceManual.md).
+Below is only a short overview of the unimarkup language, the full specification can be found in the [Unimarkup language reference manual](Unimarkup_Language_ReferenceManual.md).

-## Fundamentals
-### Headers
+## Headers

 Headers are in atx-style only with support for 6 heading-levels.
-For more details, see [LRM-Headers](Unimarkup_Language_ReferenceManual.md##Headers).
+For more details, see [LRM-Headers](Unimarkup_Language_ReferenceManual.md#Headers).
 A header must have an empty new line before and after it, or another header.
 Header attributes are set at the end of the header text.

+**Note:** A header text can have any item that is allowed inside a paragraph.

 **Example:**